-Fig.~\ref{fig:xTOALMBD} shows the time-on-air \textit{(top)} and the number of packets per hour per end-device \textit{(bottom)} for different MAC payload sizes (10~B, 50~B) for LoRa DR0 (SF12), DR5 (SF7 125~kHz), and the LoRa--E data rates available in Europe (DR8/10 and DR9/11).
-As depicted, LoRa DR5 provides the highest number of packets per hour per end-device (369.1 to 873.5), whereas LoRa--E DR8/10 provides the least (10.7 to 27.5).
-In contrast, LoRa DR0 provides between 15.6 and 36.3 packets per hour per end-device, whereas LoRa--E DR9/11 provides similar capacity regardless of the MAC payload size, having between 20.1 and 46.6 packets per hour per end-device.
+Fig.~\ref{fig:xTOALMBD} shows the time on air \textit{(top)} and the number of packets per hour per end-device \textit{(bottom)} for different MAC payload sizes (10 and 50~B) for LoRa DR0 (SF12), DR5 (SF7 125~kHz), and the LR-FHSS data rates available in Europe (DR8/10 and DR9/11).
+As depicted, LoRa DR5 provides the highest number of packets per hour per end-device (369.1 to 873.5), whereas LR-FHSS DR8/10 provides the least (10.7 to 27.5).
+In contrast, LoRa DR0 provides between 15.6 and 36.3 packets per hour per end-device, whereas LR-FHSS DR9/11 provides similar capacity regardless of the MAC payload size, having between 20.1 and 46.6~packets per hour per end-device.

-As expected, the lower LoRa--E datarate combined with the imposed duty cycle regulations limit the number of packets that can be transmitted.
-Observing these results, one could conclude that using LoRa--E does not provide any real benefit in terms of individual end-device capacity.
-However, LoRa--E is not designed to increase the number of packets that can be transmitted by each end-device independently.
-Rather, the strength of LoRa--E lays in the overall network capacity increase provided by the statistical multiplexing of combining time and frequency diversity.
+As expected, the lower LR-FHSS DR combined with the imposed duty cycle regulations limit the number of packets that can be transmitted.
+Observing these results, one could conclude that it does not provide any real benefit in terms of individual end-device capacity.
+However, LR-FHSS is not designed to increase the number of packets that can be transmitted by each end-device independently.
+Rather, its strength lays in the overall network capacity increase provided by the statistical multiplexing of combining time and frequency diversity.